vic-ma/howtodismantle.github.io/_posts/2025-10-10-May-the-Popup-Be-With-You-Remote-Alerts-on-Peakboard.md

 The endpoint is protected, so we need to authenticate ourselves with [basic access authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).
 Ideally, you should use an account on the Box that only has permissions to call functions.
 That way, if the credentials are ever stolen, the thief can't do much damage.

-In the request body, we provide the `Message` value.
+In the request body, we provide the value for the `Message` parameter.
+In this case, we use the message, `The roof is on fire!`.

 {% highlight csharp %}
 var url = "http://comicbookguy:40404/api/functions/SubmitNotification";